JTMalczewski/JoinCSV/README.md

 # JoinCSV
 ## recruitment task
 ### Goal
-Implement an executable program, which will read two csv files, join them using a specified column and then write the result to the standard output.<br />
+Implement an executable program, which will read two csv files, join them using a specified column and then write the result to the standard output.
 Users should be able to specify the join type (inner, left or right).<br />
 ![cool spheres](https://c.tenor.com/lonETsK3tScAAAAC/pak-pak-merge.gif)

 ### Table of contents